wdi-sg/project-2/README.md

 <!-- What is needed to install and run the project, how do we install them -->
 It is assumed you have Node.js and Yarn installed.

 Clone this project to a local machine or server.
-Then install the node modules as follows:
+Then install the node modules:

 ```
 yarn install